 The ABS’ LCI data differs from CPI because it includes mortgage interest charges rather than the cost of building new dwellings.

-Rents have also been a major contributor, rising 6.7% annually from September 2023 to September 2024, based on the ABS’ latest monthly CPI indicator figures.
+Rents have been a major contributor to living costs, rising 4.2% annually from October 2024 to October 2025, based on the ABS’ latest complete monthly CPI figures.

 Important!